-Thoughts On A Handful Of MREITs And The State Of The Industry (Week 60)
+Thoughts On A Handful Of mREITs And The State Of The Industry (Week 60)

 If the yield curve actually comes to pass, it would be barbaric for mortgage REITs.
 Most mortgage REITs are essentially betting against volatility in rates (oops, that went badly) and against rates rising as fast as the market predicts.

 It looks like even with a steeper yield curve as seen in the 7 to 1 and 10 to 2 spreads, the environment for mortgage REITs is not that much more favorable.
-You wouldn't know it from looking at the prices though.
-The price to book ratios moved materially higher as higher prices met declining book values (in most cases the declines have not been announced).
+You wouldn't know it from looking at the prices, though.
+The price to book ratios moved materially higher as higher prices met declining book values (in most cases, the declines have not been announced).

 Positions